 |

-MC conducts analyses of the “cause incidents” that disrupt core operations and trigger “result incidents,” while taking into consideration the characteristics of operations at each company.
+We conduct analyses of the “cause incidents” that disrupt core operations and trigger “result incidents,” while taking into consideration the characteristics of operations at each company.

-Internal Rules and Regulations | Guidelines | Lateral BCM development support for MC Group companies |
+Internal Rules and Regulations | Guidelines | Lateral BCM Development Support for MC Group Companies |

 ---|---|---|